-Note 1: These bits are unimplemented on 28-pin devices; always maintain these bits clear.
+Note 1: These registers and/or bits are unimplemented on 28-pin devices and are read as '0'.

-- 3: RE3 port bit is available only as an input pin when the MCLRE configuration bit is '0'. - 4: These registers are not implemented on 28-pin devices.
+3: RE3 port bit is available only as an input pin when the MCLRE Configuration bit is '0'.

 ^{2:} PORTA<7:6> and their direction bits are individually configured as port pins based on various primary oscillator modes.
 When disabled, these bits read as '0'.